How Does Endpoint Filtering Work? Which Ports Do I Need to Use?

-Filter endpoints and ports that fits your needs.
+Create a filter for endpoints and ports according to your needs.

-- ENDPOINT – this is the address you must use to connect to the selected proxy pool.
+- ENDPOINT – the address you must use to connect to the selected proxy pool.

 - PORT – add the port number to your endpoint to connect to the proxy server.